2012–13 Chelsea F.C. season

 The 2012–13 season was Chelsea Football Club's 99th competitive season, 24th consecutive season in the top flight of English football, 21st consecutive season in the Premier League, and 107th year in existence as a football club.
 Chelsea's victory in the 2011–12 UEFA Champions League for the first time in their history qualified them for the season's UEFA Super Cup and FIFA Club World Cup, although through finishing third in their Champions League group Chelsea competed in the UEFA Europa League for the first time since the 2002–03 season – then known as the UEFA Cup.

 Season summary

-Chelsea F.C. mounted its another serious Premier League title assault for several years, with a dubious fatal offside goal from Javier Hernandez in a match against Manchester United a three-quarters games from the end of the season being the pivotal point.
-After controversial match Petr Čech was publicly furious about Chicharito's offside goal and thus Čech cursed Manchester United not to win Premier League title for good after 2012-13 season ends.

 On 13 June 2012, Roberto Di Matteo signed a two-year contract, becoming Chelsea's permanent manager, having been appointed as interim manager after the sacking of André Villas-Boas during the 2011–12 season.
 However, on 21 November 2012, Di Matteo was sacked after a 3–0 loss away to Juventus in the UEFA Champions League, with Rafael Benítez replacing him as interim manager until the end of the season.
 On 15 May 2013, Chelsea won their first and only silverware of the season, winning the Europa League final against Portuguese side Benfica.
 They finished the Premier League season in third place.

 The season was the first since 2003–04 without Didier Drogba and the first since 2006–07 without Nicolas Anelka, both of whom joined Shanghai Shenhua.